Disposal of unwanted medicines

 Q. I have heard that segregation of waste is no longer necessary, is this true?

-PSNC and DH have worked together to clarify the requirements with DEFRA and the Environment Agency (EA).
+PSNC and DHSC have worked together to clarify the requirements with DEFRA and the Environment Agency (EA).
 With regard to segregation of waste, not all incinerators can handle aerosols therefore, in some situations, the waste contractor, or NHS England, may ask that the waste is segregated into aerosols, liquids and solids (including ampoules/vials).
 Unless the waste contractor or NHS England requests segregation, all the waste medicines can be placed in the same container provided, so long as this does not risk contact between incompatible products.
 See also the guidance in Safe Management of Healthcare Waste (link above).

 Q. Who is in charge of waste collections – who will pay for it?